istio/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 The example above assumes the root namespace is `istio-system`.
 Please change it to the value you use with your Istio installation.
  {{< /tip >}}

 This policy specifies that all workloads in the mesh will only accept encrypted requests using TLS.
-As you can see, this authentication policy contains no `selector` specification (as it is intended to apply to all services in the mesh).

-This policy directly instructs Pilot to program sidecar proxy to accept only mutual TLS inbound traffic.
-With `auto mTLS` feature enabled (see more [here](/docs/tasks/security/auto-mtls)), it will also try to configure client to use mTLS when possible.
-Also note, the authentication policy doesn't have effect on workload that doesn't have sidecar (e.g `httpbin.legacy`).
-However, `auto mTLS` also takes that into account and does not apply mTLS to the outbound traffic to the legacy service.

 If you run the test command above, you will see all requests still succeed, except for those from client that doesn't have sidecar (`sleep.legacy`) to server with sidecar (`httpbin.foo` or `httpbin.bar`).
-This is expected, as the mTLS is now strictly required, but the workload without sidecar cannot comply.
+This is expected, as the the workload without sidecar cannot use mTLS.

 {{< text bash >}}
 $ for from in "foo" "bar" "legacy"; do for to in "foo" "bar" "legacy"; do kubectl exec $(kubectl get pod -l app=sleep -n ${from} -o jsonpath={.items..metadata.name}) -c sleep -n ${from} -- curl "http://httpbin.${to}:8000/ip" -s -o /dev/null -w "sleep.${from} to httpbin.${to}: %{http_code}\n"; done; done